mousrij/devops-bootcamp-12-terraform/Notes.md

 # uid           [ unknown] HashiCorp Security (HashiCorp Package Signing) <security+packaging@hashicorp.com>
 # sub   rsa4096 2023-01-10 [S] [expires: 2028-01-09]

-# Add the official HashiCorp repository to your system
+# add the official HashiCorp repository to your system
 echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] \
 https://apt.releases.hashicorp.com $(lsb_release -cs) main" | \
 tee /etc/apt/sources.list.d/hashicorp.list

-# Download the package information from HashiCorp
+# download the package information from HashiCorp
 apt update

-# Install Terraform from the new repository
+# install Terraform from the new repository
 apt-get install terraform

-# Check
+# check
 terraform -v
 # Terraform v1.4.6
 # on linux_amd64
 ```

 ### Terraform Configuration Files
 Now we have to add Terraform configuration files to the java-maven-app project repository.
 Open the project and create a new branch called `sshagent-terraform`.
-Create `terraform` folder containing a `main.tf` file and copy the content of the configuration file created in video 12-14 (or in demo project #1) to this `main.tf` file.
+Create a `terraform` folder containing a `main.tf` file and copy the content of the configuration file created in video 12-14 (or in demo project #1) to this `main.tf` file.
 We can remove the resource "aws_key_pair.ssh-key" because we manually created a key-pair.
 In the resource "aws_instance.myapp-server" we replace the "key_name" attribute value `aws_key_pair.ssh-key.key_name` (referencing the deleted resource) with the hardcoded name of the manually created key-pair (`"myapp-key-pair"`).
-We also delete the varaible `public_key_location`.
+We also delete the variable `public_key_location`.

 Since we do not check in the `terraform.tfvars` file, we have to find another way of providing the variable values for the Jenkins pipeline.
 An easy way is to define default values for all the variables.
 So lets move all the variables from the `main.tf` file into their own separate file `variables.tf`.
 And instead of just defining the variable names, we now also define a default value for each variable.
 We end up with a `variables.tf` file with the following content: